the 2025 guide made by locals for

 A wine tasting trip in Transylvania

 • Local tip: Unfortunately most wineries don't offer 'walk-in' tastings for 2 people, but we can arrange that for you on a custom tour.
-But you can also order a glass of Romanian wine in any restaurant or bar - we're sure it will surprise you!
+You can also order a glass of Romanian wine in any restaurant or bar - we're sure it will surprise you!

 11. Go hiking in Transylvania

-Brasov, Sibiu, and Cluj-Napoca are the best starting points to go on hiking day trips or multi-day tours in the Carpathian Mountains.
-The best time for hiking in Transylvania is between May - October, although outside of this is also possible with the right gear and experience.
+Brasov, Sibiu, and Cluj-Napoca are ideal starting points for day hikes or multi-day tours in the Carpathians.
+The best hiking season is May to October, though it’s possible year-round with the right gear and experience.

 • Pro tip: In the winter months, you can trade hiking trails for ski slopes.
 We have an article ready if you want to check the best ski resorts in Romania.